ePaperInnovation/pl-mcu-epd/Documentation/codestructure.rst

 --------
 The diagram below shows an overview of the code base.

 .. image:: overview.jpeg
    :width: 100%

 Things to note are:

-1. The application sits right on top of the common components.
+1. The **Application** sits right on top of the common components.
 There is no layer that abstracts a complete display system that can be manipulated by calling methods on it.
-2. The Host abstraction layer allows for porting to different CPUs, either members of the same family or different architectures.
-Interrupts and Timers are not mandatory for the sample code to work.
-3. There is an “Access Abstraction Layer”.
-This exists because the Epson controllers contain a number of resources, e.g. I2C master, SPI master, and on chip GPIOs that the Application layer may want to use.
+2. The **Access Abstraction Layer** exists because the Epson controllers contain a number of resources, e.g. I2C master, SPI master, and on chip GPIOs that the Application layer may want to use.
 This abstraction layer allows the application to access either a host CPU resource or one contained in the Epson controller without needing to know its location once initialised.
 Currently only support for I2C is implemented.
+3. The **Host Abstraction Layer** allows for porting to different CPUs, either members of the same family or different architectures.
+Interrupts and Timers are not mandatory for the sample code to work.

 Platform Neutral Components
 ---------------------------